Chipotle: Widespread 'Queso Is A Disaster' Consensus Could Be Flawed

 Four Signs Queso Might Not Be The Disaster Twitter Says It Is

-I have noticed four clues that suggest queso is performing just fine for Chipotle despite the bad Twitter "buzz."
+I have noticed five clues that suggest queso is performing just fine for Chipotle despite the bad Twitter "buzz."

 - On September 19, CNBC aired this clip: Executive Edge: Chipotle's 'queso' bet.
 To save you the time, the CNBC host said: "A [Chipotle] spokesperson warned against drawing conclusions from Twitter about the new menu option.
 He said, 'The reaction online is similar to the initial response in the test markets.
 Chipotle was sufficiently encouraged by those tests to roll out queso nationwide.'"